awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.ec2.md

 You can modify **Root volume type** to use magnetic storage or provisioned IOPS SSD volume types and, if needed, increase the volume size\.
 For provisioned IOPS volumes, you must also select the number of IOPS to provision\.
 Select the volume type that meets your performance and price requirements\.

-For more information, see [Amazon EBS Volume Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) and [Amazon EBS Product Details](https://aws.amazon.com/ebs/details/)\.
+For more information, see [Amazon EBS Volume Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon EC2 User Guide for Linux Instances* and [Amazon EBS Product Details](https://aws.amazon.com/ebs/details/)\.

+#### Instance metadata service<a name="using-features.managing.ec2.imds"></a>

+The instance metadata service \(IMDS\) is an on\-instance component that code on the instance uses to securely access instance metadata\.
+Code can access instance metadata from a running instance using one of two methods: Instance Metadata Service Version 1 \(IMDSv1\) or Instance Metadata Service Version 2 \(IMDSv2\)\.
+IMDSv2 is more secure\.
+Disable IMDSv1 to enforce IMDSv2\.
+For details, see [Configuring the instance metadata service on your environment's instances](environments-cfg-ec2-imds.md)\.

+**Note**
+The IMDS section on this configuration page appears only for platform versions that support IMDSv2\.

 #### Security groups<a name="using-features.managing.ec2.securitygroups"></a>